-Week after wedding, rookie Dobnak gets playoff start vs NYY
+Week after wedding, Twins rookie Dobnak gets playoff start

 “I wanted to make sure we got through tonight,” he said.
 “We were set to name these guys anyway.
 So that’s what our plan was originally, too.”

-AP Baseball Writer Ronald Blum and AP Sports Writer Jake Seiner contributed.
+AP Baseball Writer Ronald Blum and AP Sports Writer Jake Seiner contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports